What We Do

 Boulder's Affordable Housing Goal

-Boulder's current affordable housing goal - 10 percent of the housing stock as affordable by the year 2011 - was established in 2000 by City Council as a result of substantial study and community discussion on the need for affordable housing.
+Boulder's current affordable housing goal, 10 percent of the housing stock as affordable to low/moderate income households, was established in 2000 by City Council as a result of substantial study and community discussion on the need for affordable housing.

 Strategies to Meet Boulder's Affordable Housing Goal